 An introductory course in the fundamentals of drawing.
 The class will be based in experience and observation, exploring various techniques and media in order to understand the basic formal vocabularies and conceptual issues in drawing; subject matter will include still life, landscape, interior, and figure.
 Weekly assignments, weekly critiques, final portfolio.
 Two three-hour sessions per week.

 Limited to 20 students.
 Fall semester: Professor Keller.
-Spring semester: Senior Resident Artist Garand and Professor Keller.2019-20: Offered in Fall 2019 and Spring 2020
+Spring semester: Senior Resident Artist Garand and Professor Keller.2020-21: Offered in Fall 2020, Spring 2021